dbmurphy/commit-message-validator/README.md

 This reverts commit <sha1>.
 ```

-Thus we won't enforce one or the other, we will only enfore:
+Thus, we won't enforce one or the other, we will only enforce:

 - starting the commit title with revert (with a capitalized letter or not)
 - having the sentence "This reverts commit \<sha1\>"